 Using these metrics, we found the best cities to have a relaxing holiday while still being in the epicentre of another culture.

-While travel is prohibited across most of the world, why not check out what these top cities have to offer virtually before you start making any travel plans?
+While travel is limited, why not check out what these top cities have to offer virtually before you start making any travel plans?

 Transport: Country-wide ratings for ground & port transport quality.
 Data collected from the World Economic Forum (http://www3.weforum.org/docs/WEF_TTCR_2019.pdf).